Updated January 1, 2018

 Expect to be moved by exploring Cambodia’s dark history.

 • If your experience is anything like mine, prepare to be stunned into silence.
-You’ll visualize the atrocities that took place, and perhaps shed tears for those who perished.
+You’ll visualize the atrocities that took place, and likely shed tears for those who perished.

 • You might imagine what Cambodia could have been like today if such an enormous slice of human potential hadn’t been obliterated.